gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 0123-4567     foo        false     dev,ssh
 ```

-When the bot starts, it generates a set of keys, and uses the provided join
+When the bot starts, it generates a new set of keys (private key and TLS/SSH
-token to request a signed, renewable certificate from the auth server.
-These
+public keys), then uses the provided join token to request a signed, renewable
-certificates are stored in a restricted location, such as `/var/lib/tbot`, and
+certificate from the auth server.
+These certificates are stored in a restricted
-renewed continuously.
-They are exclusively used by the bot for renewal and to
+location, such as `/var/lib/teleport/bot`, and renewed continuously.
+They are
+exclusively used by the bot for renewal and to issue secondary end-user
-issue secondary end-user certificates.
-Secondary certificates are written to
+certificates.
+Secondary certificates are written to the user-specified location
-the user-specified location and are useful for connecting to resources.
+and are useful for connecting to resources.

 Note: the join token can only be used once, and is invalidated after first use
 or when its TTL expires (whichever comes first).
 If the bot fails to renew its